Daali Varan Recipe – A Quick and Easy Konkani Style Dal Recipe that is full of flavor, and gets ready within minutes.

 Pin This Recipe for Later: Konkani Daali Varan

-- Pressure cook 1/2 cup (raw) tur dal with 1.5 cup water for 3 – 4 whistles, depending on how chunky you like your dal.
-I personally do not like the soft dal chunks in my boiled dal, so I go with 4 whistles, but if you prefer a chunkier dal, go with 3 whistles.
+- Pressure cook the dal with a little over double the quantity of water for 3 - 4 whistles, depending on how chunky you like your dal.
+I personally do not like the soft dal chunks in my boiled dal, so I go with 4 whistles.
+But if you prefer a chunkier dal, go with 3 whistles.

-- Then transfer the boiled dal in a cooking pot, add 1 cup water, 1.25 teaspoon salt, 1/4 teaspoon haldi/turmeric powder, 3/4 teaspoon black pepper powder and mix well, and bring it to a boil.
-This should take 5 – 10 mins on medium flame.
+- Then transfer the boiled dal in a cook pot, and add salt, haldi powder, and black pepper powder.
+Mix well, and bring it to a boil.
+This should take 5 - 10 mins on medium flame.

-- Meanwhile, in a tadka pan/small pan, heat up 1 tablespoon ghee, and add in 3/4 teaspoon cumin seeds.
-Once the cumin seeds start crackling, pour the ghee and the roasted cumin seeds in the cooked dal.
+- Meanwhile, in a tadka pan/small pan, heat up a little ghee, and add in the cumin seeds.
+Once the cumin seeds start crackling, add in hing, mix well, and let it fry for about 30 seconds.
+Then pour the tadka in the cooked dal.

 - Serve hot with steamed rice.
 Even better if paired with papad and pickle.